thorlorick/theWhiteout/ramblings.md

 # March 7, 2026
 GOAP is the GOAT!!!! jokes aside...it's truly awesome.
 I now have a fully animated goblin guard walking around a region constantly struggling with whether to patrol or go home...it's really cool.
 Now we have to add some more behaviours...this is so much fun!!!!

+# March 12, 2026
+GOAP has lived up to the hype.
+I have gone hardcore component mode, strict rule adherence with no "minor violations".
+I have a standard guard that seems to fight different urges in order to decide what to do.
+Next, we are going to try to figure out costs and how to use them for personality tuning.
+Wish me luck.